-The Phlegraean Fields are a large, predominantly volcanic area to the west of the city of Naples, encompassing some of its neighborhoods; they are therefore nothing more than a caldera extending over a diameter of more than 15 km.
-We are talking about an area rich in history and culture, with a glorious past both from a scientific and a humanistic point of view and with unique characteristics.
+The Campi Flegrei are a large, predominantly volcanic area to the west of the city of Naples.
+It is a caldera extending over a diameter of more than 15 km.
+We are talking about an area rich in archeology and culture, whose history is interwoven with a glorious past both from a scientific and a purely humanistic point of view.

 Here are the things you must-do if you visit the Phlegraean Fields!

 We have already referred to the antiquity of this wonderful land and there are many archaeological attractions to be found in the different municipalities.
 From Roman cisterns to temples, roads, and other public buildings, the beauties of Phlegraean archaeology are widespread and scattered in different areas.

 One of the most fascinating places to visit is certainly the submerged park of Baia (part of the municipality of Bacoli), a unique example of underwater archaeology and naturalism, where it is possible to admire Roman architecture underwater thanks to a special glass-bottomed boat.
 An experience difficult to find elsewhere.

 The Piscina Mirabilis in Bacoli is also splendid, representing the best of Roman engineering as regards the flow and supply of water in the area; it dates back to the Augustan age, about 2000 years ago.